 -) If you feel like cancelling appointments, do it.
 Give your body the rest it needs, as best as you can.
-You’re not a machine that has to work 24/7 every day of the month.
-If you think of what your body is going through when it prepares for menstruation or during menstruation, it deserves to get a rest and be treated well – not numbed down with pain killers.
+You’re not a machine that has to function to everyone’s satisfaction 24/7 every day of the month.
+If you think of what your body is going through when it prepares for menstruation or during menstruation, it deserves to get a rest and be treated well.

 -) Feed your body and soul with good things.
 A huge game-changer for me was switching from tampons to a Ruby Cup.
 My cramps decreased drastically.
 And also not having to change tampons every four hours felt like giving my vagina a soul vacation.
 Also, I started to listen to my body, eat healthy and use natural products to enhance my well-being which resulted in decreasing my cramps and me being annoyed with my period.